 Self-taught home cook and food blogger Ree Drummond is the star of Food Network’s “The Pioneer Woman.”
 According to the channel guide, today she is preparing “apple fritters with bacon and sausage for breakfast” and for lunch “pulled pork, classic coleslaw, and quick-and-easy baked beans.”
 Ree is an American “country girl,” a “ranch-wife,” and mother of four.
 Her show is filmed at her home in Oklahoma, which she affectionately calls “the middle of nowhere.”
 (Click here for images of the open fields that are her back and front yard.)
 And if you go to her personal website she features recipes, food photography tips, and bible verses.
 Ree’s home is referred to as her frontier and, while I know nothing of Ree’s political affiliations, her show seems to tap into a certain Trump-like American “greatness.”

 Admittedly, as a champion baker and home chef myself, I watch a lot of food shows and I have seen more of “The Pioneer Woman” than anyone should.
 I suppose it might seem that I am belaboring a critique of a thirty minute program, but as the clock winds down to the start of Donald Trump’s America, I am reminded that the America that some of us fear will begin at noon, has actually been here all along, dormant at times and violently raucous at others.
-American pioneers have been pushing west since 1492.
-American pioneers have been trampling, pillaging, and taking sacred and hallowed grounds for centuries.
-American pioneers have been making America great, “huge” even, since its inception.
+Pioneers have been pushing west on this soil since 1492.
+Pioneers have been trampling, pillaging, and taking sacred and hallowed grounds for centuries.
+Pioneers have been making America great, “huge” even, since “discovering” this land.

 In these misogynistic Trump times I do not want us to forget that the American west was first to offer women the right to vote.
 In 1869 the Wyoming Territory granted (white) women suffrage as a way of luring more (white) women to the male-dominated frontier.
 And in these racist socio-political times we should not forget that it was not until 1917 that (white) women of New York had the right to vote.
 No, we will not forget that black women did not gain voting rights until 1920 and as late as the 1960s in parts of the American south.